top of page

 M.A.
 English Literatures, San Francisco State University

-During my time at UC Berkeley, I worked on various student publications, including the literary magazine The Berkeley Fiction Review, where I wrote book reviews and personal essays.
-I also wrote a column in the university's student-run newspaper, The Daily Californian, as well as contributing written pieces for special edition publications.
+During my time at UC Berkeley, I got my start in journalism working on various student publications.
+At the university's literary magazine, The Berkeley Fiction Review, I wrote regular book reviews and personal essays.
+I also wrote a column in the university's newspaper, The Daily Californian, entitled Disability Visible, in addition to contributing features for special editions of the paper.

 Get to Know Me